-Secretary to the board to be identified by the faculty assistant registrar.
+Secretary to the board to be identified by the Faculty Assistant Registrar.

-- H9.3 Module/ block year of study assessment boards are responsible for: - .1 Confirming the marks to be awarded to individual candidates for each module/ block year they are completing in that subject; - .2 Confirming any scaling of marks across a cohort where this has been approved by the external examiner; - .3 Making recommendations on failures, special cases and deferred assessment to the progression or award board. - H9.4 Marks determined by module/block year assessment boards shall not be subject to revision by other assessment boards. - H9.5 Modules which are shared across programmes, or jointly designed/delivered by staff from different subject areas, will be considered by a single module board.
+- H9.3 Module/ year of study Assessment Boards are responsible for: - .1 Confirming the marks to be awarded to individual candidates for each module/ year of study they are completing in that subject; - .2 Confirming any scaling of marks across a cohort where this has been approved by the external examiner; - .3 Making recommendations on failures, special cases and deferred assessment to the Progression or Award Board. - H9.4 Marks determined by module/year of study Assessment Boards shall not be subject to revision by other Assessment Boards. - H9.5 Modules which are shared across programmes, or jointly designed/delivered by staff from different subject areas, will be considered by a single Module Board.
 Administrative arrangements are the responsibility of the agreed owning department. - H9.6 Progression and Award Boards

-The membership of progression and award boards will include:
+The membership of Progression and Award Boards will include:

-- Pro Vice-Chancellor Dean/Associate Dean of Faculty, Director of the Graduate School or Directorate member (Chair) exceptionally, the Dean may nominate a senior member of staff to chair progression boards - Programme leaders - Heads of department/heads of curriculum areas/subject leaders - Subject/programme staff (or a representative sample in the case of large schemes) - Chief and other external examiners (attendance is in accordance with specific faculty scheme arrangements)
+- Pro Vice-Chancellor Dean/Associate Dean of Faculty, Dean of the Graduate School or Directorate member (Chair) exceptionally, the Dean may nominate a senior member of staff to chair Progression Boards - Programme Leaders - Heads of department/heads of curriculum areas/subject leaders - Subject/programme staff (or a representative sample in the case of large schemes) - Chief and other external examiners (attendance is in accordance with specific faculty scheme arrangements)

-- Academic Registrar - Faculty Assistant Registrar
+- Senior Registrar: Academic Assessment and Awards - Faculty Assistant Registrar